A350 Melksham bypass

 Wiltshire Council would not be able to fund a scheme of this type from its own resources.
 It would be necessary to bid for funding from the Department of Transport (DfT) and to make the case for the scheme by preparing a business case which would include the cost and economic benefits.
 The decision regarding funding for the scheme would be made by the DfT after considering the business case.

-No, funding contributions from developers have been identified at this stage.
+No. Funding contributions from developers have not been identified at this stage.
 Any planning applications by others will be considered on their merits in accordance with the regulations and relevant guidance and policy.
 The policy position at present reflects the adopted Core Strategy and this is being reviewed and will result in a revised Local Plan scheduled to be adopted before commencement of works on site to deliver the scheme.

 Through development of the Local Plan, a transport evidence base will be produced, and this will propose mitigation measures to support housing development being brought forward.
 Should the evidence base provide a direct linkage between housing delivery and the need for Wiltshire's A350 improvement schemes, such as the bypass, then Local Plan policy may reflect this and provide material support for the collection of contributions towards the cost of the scheme.

-No. The consultation is not a public 'vote' for the most popular route or option.
-There are many factors to be taken into account in determining the preferred option, including, landscape, archaeology, ecology, air quality, flood risk, environment, cost and benefits.
-The preferred option may be a variation of the options currently being consulted on as the design could be refined in response to the consultation.
+The consultation is not a public 'vote' for the most popular route or option.
+There are many factors to be taken into account in determining the preferred scheme, including, landscape, archaeology, ecology, air quality, flood risk, environment, cost and benefits.
+The final route may be a variant of the route currently being consulted on as the design could be refined in response to the consultation.

-No. This is a non-statutory consultation on the scheme at a very early stage.
+Yes.
+The scheme is still at a very early stage.
 Further consultation will take place, especially in connection with the planning application and any statutory orders required for the scheme after the proposals have been developed in more detail.

-No. The cost of the options is taken into account in considering the economic case, but a more expensive options may deliver better benefits in terms of reduced vehicle operating costs and improved road safety.
-The environmental factors would also be important considerations in determining a preferred route.
+No. The cost of the options is taken into account in considering the economic case, but a more expensive option may deliver better benefits in terms of reduced vehicle operating costs and improved road safety than a cheaper one.
+The environmental factors are also important considerations in determining a preferred route.

 Yes.
-Construction costs are being prepared and compared for each of the route options on the same basis, including allowances for the costs of bridges and other associated works such as drainage, signs and lining.
-At this stage factors would be applied to represent the risks and unknowns associated with the scheme, and design and development costs would be included.
-As the scheme progresses the cost estimates would be refined and the economic case for the scheme reviewed.
+Construction costs were prepared and compared for each of the route options on the same basis, including allowances for the costs of bridges and other associated works such as drainage, signs and lining.
+At this stage factors are applied to represent the risks and unknowns associated with the scheme, and design and development costs are included.
+As the scheme progresses the cost estimates will be refined and the economic case for the scheme reviewed.

 The option costs are estimated on the same basis using a common price base.
 These can then be adjusted according to the latest predictions of inflation for future years, when the expenditure is likely to be incurred.
 The scheme benefits are likely to arise over a significant number of years in the future, and these too are discounted back to a common base year in order to derive a cost benefit ratio for the scheme.
 The factors and allowances for inflation are updated by the Department for Transport from time to time as additional information becomes available.